voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 ## Webhooks

-Webhook calls coming from integrations are counted in separate daily buckets.
+Webhook calls coming from integrations (third-party webhooks) are counted in separate daily buckets.

 The size of the daily bucket is derived from the API request limit.